onflow/flow-go/pkg/language/docs/language.md

 In many scenarios, publishing the entire interface for your resource may be necessary because you want everyone to be able to access all functionality of your type.
 In most situations though, including this one, you will want to expose only a subset of the functionality of your resources because some of the functionality should only be visible to the owner.
 In this example, the withdraw function should only be callable by the account owner, so instead of publishing the Vault and FungibleToken interface, you would only publish the receiver interface.

-In the next section, we will see how to deploy your own instance of `FungibleToken` based on an external type and publish the correct interface.
+The next section will show how a account can deploy its own instance of `FungibleToken` based on a published external type and publish the correct interface.

 ### Interacting with Deployed Resources